Deterministic Distributed Algorithms and Measurable Combinatorics on $\Delta$-Regular Forests

 We start by showing that the combinatorial condition is sufficient for $\baire$ and $\local(O(\log(n)))$.
 Namely, it follows from the next results together with \cref{pr:BaireToast} that (3.) implies all the other conditions in \cref{thm:MainBaireLog}.
 As discussed above the main idea is to color inductively along the decompositions.

-\begin{proposition} Let $\Pi=(\Sigma, \fV, \fE)$ be an LCL that admits $\ell$-full set $\fV'\subseteq \fV$ for some $\ell>0$.
-Then $\Pi$ admits a $\toast$ algorithm that produces a $\Pi$-coloring for every $(2\ell+2)$-toast $\fD$. \end{proposition} \begin{proof} Our aim is to build a partial extending function.
+\begin{proposition} Let $\Pi=(\Sigma, \fV, \fE)$ be an LCL problem that admits an $\ell$-full set $\fV'\subseteq \fV$ for some $\ell>0$.
+Then $\Pi$ admits a $\toast$ algorithm that produces a $\Pi$-coloring for every $(2\ell+2)$-ctoast $\fD$. \end{proposition} \begin{proof} Our aim is to build a partial extending function.
 Set $q:=2\ell+2$.
-Let $E$ be a piece in a $q$-toast $\fD$ and suppose that $D_1,\dots,D_k\in \fD$ are subsets of $E$ such that the boundaries are $q$-separated.
+Let $E$ be a piece in a $q$-ctoast $\fD$ and suppose that $D_1,\dots,D_k\in \fD$ are subsets of $E$ such that their boundaries are $q$-separated.
 Suppose, moreover, that we have defined inductively a coloring of half-edges of vertices in $D=\bigcup D_i$ using only vertex configurations from $\fV'$ such that every edge configuration $\fE$ is satisfied for every edge in $D$.

 We handle each connected component of $E\setminus D$ separately.
 Let $A$ be one of them.
 Let $u\in A$ be a boundary vertex of $E$.
-Such an vertex exists since every vertex in $E$ has degree $\Delta>2$.
+Such a vertex exists since every vertex in $E$ has degree $>2$, which follows from the assumption that the pieces of the toast are connected.
 The distance of $u$ and any $D_i$ is at least $2\ell+2$ for every $i\in [k]$.
 We orient all the edges from $A$ towards $u$.
 Moreover if $v_i\in A$ is a boundary vertex of some $D_i$ we assign to $v_i$ a path $V_i$ of length $\ell$ towards $u$.
 Note that $V_i$ and $V_j$ have distance at least $1$, in particular, are disjoint for $i\not=j\in [k]$ .
-Now, until you encounter some path $V_i$, color in any manner half-edges of vertices in $A$ inductively starting at $u$ in such a way that edge configurations $\fE$ are satisfied on every edge and only vertex configurations from $\fV'$ are used.
+Now, until we encounter some path $V_i$, color in any manner half-edges of vertices in $A$ inductively starting at $u$ in such a way that edge configurations $\fE$ are satisfied on every edge and only vertex configurations from $\fV'$ are used, this is possible, as $\mathcal{V}' \neq \emptyset$.
 Use the definition of $\ell$-full set to find a coloring of any such $V_i$ and continue in a similar manner until the whole $A$ is colored. \end{proof}